Learn, Marvel and Experience These 15 Beautiful, Cool and Weird Museums Around the World

 Paris’ Musee d’Orsay

 Location: 1 Rue de la Légion d’Honneur, 75007 Paris, France

 Feeling fancy?
-Then head to this museum because not only do they own art pieces of the masters such as Matisse, Van Gogh and Rodin they also hold major temporary exhibits year-round.
+Then head to this museum because not only do their own art pieces of the masters such as Matisse, Van Gogh, and Rodin they also hold major temporary exhibits year-round.
 Not only that, they host special events too.
 It’s quite a big museum so prepare for an experience like no other.
 Their permanent collection is housed on 4 floors.
-This includes many pieces like paintings, sculptures and photographs from important periods.
+This includes many pieces like paintings, sculptures, and photographs from important periods.

 Karen Blixen Museum, Nairobi

 Location: Karen Road, Nairobi, Kenya

 This museum used to be the house of Danish author Karen Blixen which popularized the book Out of Africa.
 It’s about her life in her coffee plantation in Kenya.
 Today, visitors can go there and have a glimpse of what it was like living in that part of Africa.
 The house was restored and pieces that belonged to Blixen were put in the rooms to attract tourists.
 There are guided tours which are quite helpful if you want to know everything about the home of Karen Blixen.